 What is an employee recognition program?

 You can implement one or several recognition programs that acknowledge a variety of achievements, such as work anniversaries, positive feedback from clients or other workplace accomplishments.
+Whether a spoken acknowledgment, public recognition or monetary bonus, the purpose of an employee recognition program is to express thanks to employees who deserve it.

 Related: How to Motivate Your Employees